-Generally, commercial development occurs on sites in centers sited located along arterial highways or at intersections of arterial highways and serves a specified threshold population.
+Generally, commercial development occurs on sites located along arterial highways or at intersections of arterial highways and serves a specified threshold population.
 Ideally, commercial development should be sited at locations accessible to all transportation modes, where the infrastructure promotes a safe means of travel for all users along the right of way.